Cyrus0606/Hanoi-Tower-Claw-Composition/README.md

 Hardware Introduction

 This project uses the following hardware components to implement the automated Tower of Hanoi device:
+# Disclaimer: All parameters have to be adjusted based on your stituation!
 # 1. Arduino Uno R3

 Description: The Arduino Uno R3 is a microcontroller development board based on the ATmega328P, responsible for controlling the stepper motor's movement and                     performing logic operations.